HP-IL Resource Page

 Version 1.0:

-ILCtrl – Version 1.01 (zip file)
+ILCtrl – Version 1.05 (zip file) – Jan.
+2019

 ILvlif: A LIF media viewing tool

-ILvlif is an other demonstrator of using the PIL-Box to control a HP-IL mass storage unit.
+ILvlif is another demonstrator of using the PIL-Box to control a HP-IL mass storage unit.

 ILvlif allows to access LIF-formatted media using the PIL-Box and a HP9114 or HP82161(*) drive.
 It displays the information from sector 0 of the tape or disc and the content of the catalog.
 Most LIF file types used by the HP41, HP71, HP75, HP series 80 (HP85/87), and HP9000 (series 200/300) Basic and Pascal workstations are recognized.